sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 Suppose a bank wants to create a classifier than determines whether bank transcations are fraudulent (`1`) or not (`0`).
 Suppose someone is tasked with creating this model, and trains a support vector machine, or maybe a basic decision tree for interpretability.
 Suppose that when they train the model, they rely on validation accuracy as a stopping criterion.

-Suppose they start training, and all of a sudden the model is trained quickly and in a few epochs, with validation accuracy well over 90%. *This should be an expected result if you looked at the target distribution*, and you would probably *not* consider this model well-equipped to handle its use case if you were willing to allow it to be better at catching fraud at the cost of sometimes flagging fraud where this none.
+Suppose they start training, and all of a sudden the model is trained quickly and in a few epochs, with validation accuracy well over 90%. *This should be an expected result if you looked at the target distribution*, and you would probably *not* consider this model well-equipped to handle its use case if you were willing to allow it to be better at catching fraud at the cost of sometimes flagging fraud where there is none.
 For the model used, I can create my own predictor that will likely do just as good a job in one line of code: `def predictor(x): return 0`

 If the engineer were to look at his data, if the data is representative of a typical bank transactions dataset, fraudulent transactions would be horribly under-represented.
 This is an example of an imbalanced dataset, An imbalanced dataset is any dataset where the class distribution is not uniform for all classes.
 A *balanced dataset* is below, with arbitary classes $$A$$ and $$B$$.